How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

 2. How often do you water a Teddy Bear Vine?

 Teddy Bear Vine requires moderately moist soil during the growing season and slightly moist soil in the cold season.
-To achieve these, liberally water the plant during the growing season until water drains through the drainage hole while allowing the top 2-3 inch of soil to dry out between waterings.
-Significantly reduce watering in the cold season but do not allow the soil to dry out completely to avoid leaf drop.
+To achieve these, liberally water the plant in spring and summer until water drains through the drainage hole and allow the top 2-3 inches of soil to dry out between waterings.
+Significantly reduce watering in fall and winter but do not allow the soil to dry out completely.

 3. How do you prune a Teddy Bear Vine?